 - Pisgah Covered Bridge- The Pisgah covered bridge is one of just two remaining covered bridges in North Carolina.
 The bridge was built in 1911 for just $40 and is 54 feet long.
 It makes a direct connection over the West Fork Branch of the Little River.

 It was used often for horse and wagon travel and is a fascinating structure to visit and take pictures of today.
 The walk around the bridge is very short, at about 0.2 miles, and only takes 5 minutes to complete the walk.

 There are other hikes in the area to do if you’re looking for more walking, and there are lots of trees and places to sit and have a picnic right by the bridge.

 Distance from Charlotte, NC: 80 miles

 The tobacco capital of the country, Winston-Salem, is North Carolina’s second largest city and just over 2 hours from Charlotte.
 However, it’s not just the tobacco capital!
 Winston-Salem is the birthplace of Krispy Kreme and Texas Petes Hot Sauce.

 Many call Winston-Salem a foodie hotspot.
 It’s an exciting place to take the family to walk around the town, learn about its interesting history, and try some wonderful foods.
 Add this to your weekend getaways from Charlotte, NC, if you love food.

 Things to Do in Winston-Salem

 - Historic Bethabara Park- This park holds the last remaining historic houses that were first built in Winston-Salem by the Moravian community back in 1753.
-The park today teaches about the history of the area with living demonstrations of how the Moravians cooked, built their houses and made their tools, ate their food, and how they lived their lives.
-There are many tours available to see, and lots of historical events that are great fun.
+The park today teaches about the history of the area with living demonstrations of how the Moravians cooked, built their houses, made their tools, ate their food, and how they lived their lives.
+There are many tours available to see and lots of historical events that are great fun.